MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

 Nullable.
 Supports $expand.
       \[DisplayName \<String\>\]: The name displayed in the address book for the user.
-This is usually the combination of the user's first name, middle initial and last name.
+This is usually the combination of the user's first name, middle initial, and last name.
 This property is required when a user is created and it cannot be cleared during updates.
 Maximum length is 256 characters.
 Returned by default.